 The first steps of his successful music career were taken in hip hop.
-It was the 90s when Pitbull recorded the song "Lollipop" with Luke, the singer of 2 Live Crew.
-In 2003, he collaborated on the album Kings of Crunk, alongside Lil Jon and the East Side Boyz.
+It was the 90s when Pitbull recorded the song "Lollipop" alongside Luke, the singer of 2 Live Crew.
+In 2003, he collaborated on the album Kings of Crunk, with Lil Jon and the East Side Boyz.
 Some of the tracks were included in the soundtrack of the second part of The Fast & The Furious.

 In his next album, Mariel—named in honor of his father who emigrated from Cuba in the 80s during the opening of that port—he appears alongside Shakira, Wyclef Jean, among others.